logans3c/logans3c.github.io/_posts/2025-7-14-Certay-revenge-From-L3ak-CTF.md

 categories: [CTFs]
 ---
 **Last Modified: 2025-07-14 06:51**
-> [!quote] "Your chances of success in any undertaking can always be measured by your belief in yourself." - [[Robert Collier]]

 > Probably you need to understand our language to get some of the super powers?